coderefinery/github-without-command-line/_episodes/01-intro.md

 ![]({{ site.baseurl }}/img/two-branches.svg)

+When we talk about a branch, we often mean the commit with the particular "label" and all its parent commits since the beginning of the project.

 ---

 ## Repositories

 - The whole thing (all commits and branches) are a repository.
-- We can store the repository in one or several places (GitHub, GitLab, Bitbucket, laptop, desktop, cloud, where-ever we like).
+- We can store the repository in one or several places (GitHub, GitLab, Bitbucket, laptop, desktop, cloud, USB key, ...).

 ---